Alexandrbig1/Async-Redux-CRUD-Phonebook-App/README.md

 ## Key Features and Technologies Used:

+- Front-End Framework: React
+- Styling: Styled Components
+- Axios for making API requests
+- Data provided by mockapi.io
+- API Integration:
   - View a list of contacts from the API
   - Add new contacts
   - Delete contacts
-- Filtering existing contacts
+  - Filter existing contacts
   - Asynchronous data fetching and updating
-- Axios for making API requests
-- Data provided by mockapi.io
 - Data persistence with Redux Toolkit
 - State management with Redux Toolkit

-- React
-- Styling by Styled Components
+## Issues

+If you encounter any issues or have suggestions, please [open an issue](https://github.com/Alexandrbig1/goit-react-hw-07-phonebook/issues).

+## License

+This project is licensed under the [MIT License](LICENSE).

 ## Languages and Tools:
 <div align="center">